 Today is World Stationery Day, but did you know that this week is actually National Stationery Week?
 And if ever there was a week made for me, then this is it!
 It might seem like another social media day for the sake of it.
 But this is an important message in our digital age.
 So many children are growing up knowing how to type on a phone better than they can write the alphabet.
 So it’s important that we still encourage children from a young age to embrace writing by hand.

 As you know from my post last month, I love subscription boxes that have something a little bit different.
-The Papergang box from the folks at Oh Deer promises you a monthly treat of stationary goodies.
+The Papergang box from the folks at Oh Deer promises you a monthly treat of stationery goodies.
 Perfect for the writers, list makers, note takers and bloggers of the world.
-It makes the ideal subscription box for stationary lovers!
+It makes the ideal subscription box for stationery lovers!

 What’s the deal?

 Each month you receive an array of stationery bits and bobs.
 Ranging from notebooks and notepads, greeting cards, desk accessories and more.
 Every month/box is different as each is themed by a different artist each time.
 So each box is a surprise.